notnavindu/SLIIT-Eduscope-Mods/README.md

-# SLIIT Eduscope Mod
+# SLIIT Eduscope Mod v3.0

-A Simple Chrome Extension (need help with Firefox) with a few simple mods for SLIIT's Eduscope video platform.
+A Simple Chrome Extension with a few simple mods for SLIIT's Eduscope video platform.

 ## Features

 - Change video playback speed (0.5x, 1x, 2x, 6x)
+- Theater mode
+- Save video playback time
+- Download videos
 - Prevent the page from scrolling when the spacebar is pressed
-    - Hide the gigantic "eduscope" header

-### Upcoming Features

-    - Dark Theme Mod

 ### Firefox

-    The only changes in the firefox directory are some minor CSS changes.
+Latest version (v3) is not tested or ported to firefox yet.
+Waiting till Sem 1 finals are over :/

 Did anyone ask for this?
 No.